 - Headteachers must have access to the full amount of the allocated Pupil Equity Funding. - Pupil Equity Funding must enable schools to deliver activities, interventions or resources which are clearly additional to those which were already planned. - Headteachers should work in partnership with each other, and their local authority, to agree the use of the funding.
 Schools must take account of the statutory responsibilities of the authority to deliver educational improvement, secure Best Value, and the authority's role as employer.
-Local Guidance will set out more detail on how this will operate. - The operation of the Pupil Equity Funding should articulate as closely to existing planning and reporting procedures as possible - e.g. through School Improvement Planning and Standards and Quality reports. - Parents and carers, children and young people and other key stakeholders should be involved in the planning process, particularly in the 2018 Year of Young People. - Funding must provide targeted support for children and young people affected by poverty to achieve their full potential.
-Although the Pupil Equity Funding is allocated on the basis of free school meal eligibility, headteachers can use their professional judgement to bring additional children in to the targeted interventions and approaches. - Headteachers must develop a clear rationale for use of the funding, based on a clear contextual analysis which identifies the poverty related attainment gap in their schools and plans must be grounded in evidence of what is known to be effective at raising attainment for children affected by poverty. - Schools must have plans in place at the outset to evaluate the impact of the funding.
-These plans should outline clear outcomes to be achieved and how progress towards these, and the impact on closing the poverty related attainment gap, will be measured.
+Local Guidance will set out more detail on how this will operate. - The operation of the Pupil Equity Funding should articulate closely to existing planning and reporting procedures e.g. through - School Improvement Planning and Standards and Quality reports.
+This should provide clarity to stakeholders on how Pupil Equity Funding is being used. - Parents and carers, children and young people and other key stakeholders should be involved in the planning process. - Funding must provide targeted support for children and young people affected by poverty to achieve their full potential.
+Although the Pupil Equity Funding is allocated on the basis of free school meal eligibility, headteachers can use their professional judgement to bring additional children in to the targeted interventions and approaches. - Headteachers must develop a clear rationale for use of the funding, based on a robust contextual analysis, including relevant data which identifies the poverty-related attainment gap in their schools and plans must be grounded in evidence of what is known to be effective at raising attainment for children affected by poverty. - Schools must have plans in place at the outset to evaluate the impact of the funding.
+These plans should outline clear outcomes to be achieved and how progress towards these, and the impact on closing the poverty-related attainment gap, will be measured.
 If, as a result of this ongoing monitoring, the plans are not achieving the results intended, these plans should be amended.

-Amendments to the 2017 National Operational Guidance are highlighted
+1 Text additional to the 2018 National Operational Guidance is highlighted.